psycopg/psycopg/docs/api/connections.rst

       the `Transaction` *tx* (returned by a statement such as :samp:`with conn.transaction() as {tx}:` and all the blocks nested within.
 The program will continue after the *tx* block.

+.. autoclass:: Xid()

+    See :ref:`two-phase-commit` for details.

+    .. autoattribute:: format_id

+        Format Identifier of the two-phase transaction.

+    .. autoattribute:: gtrid

+        Global Transaction Identifier of the two-phase transaction.

+        If the Xid doesn't follow the XA standard, it will be the PostgreSQL ID of the transaction (in which case `format_id` and `bqual` will be `!None`).

+    .. autoattribute:: bqual

+        Branch Qualifier of the two-phase transaction.

+    .. autoattribute:: prepared

+        Timestamp at which the transaction was prepared for commit.

+        Only available on transactions recovered by `~Connection.tpc_recover()`.

+    .. autoattribute:: owner

+        Named of the user that executed the transaction.

+        Only available on recovered transactions.

+    .. autoattribute:: database

+        Named of the database in which the transaction was executed.

+        Only available on recovered transactions.